tc39/proposal-temporal/docs/calendar.md

 If `calendarIdentifier` is not a built-in calendar, then a `RangeError` is thrown.

 Use this constructor directly if you have a string that is known to be a correct built-in calendar identifier.
-If you have an ISO 8601 date-time string with a `[u-ca=identifier]` annotation, then `Temporal.Calendar.from()` is more convenient than parsing the identifier out of the string, and also the only way to parse strings annotated with a non-built-in calendar.
+If you have an ISO 8601 date-time string with a `[u-ca=identifier]` annotation, then `Temporal.Calendar.from()` is more convenient than parsing the identifier out of the string.

 Example usage: